ArpDark/shopping-app/README.md

 # shopping-app

-A shopping app made using java and XML.
-Firebase is used as the database.
+A shopping app made using XML for frontend, Java for backend and Firebase for database.

-Created by Aritra Pal.